ricsanfre/pi-cluster/documentation/logging.md

   **NOTE 5: Fluentbit PARSER configuration**

-  [PARSER] default configuration need to be changed as well to include kuberentes `cri` parsers specific configuration and `syslog` specific parser for monitoring `/var/log/auth.log` and `/var/log/syslog` files.
+  [PARSER] default configuration need to be changed to include specific parser for the syslog formats without priority used by Ubuntu in its authentication and syslog files (`/var/log/auth.log` and `/var/log/syslog`).

   **NOTE 6: Fluentbit FILTERS configuration**